Why Is Boudoir Photography So Expensive? The Real Cost Explained

 And I can tell you, after having shot with hundreds of women, that when they see themselves in that different light, they come out of their shoots with a new spark.

-They come out with this new confidence,
+People come out with this new confidence,

 with this new light in their eyes.